 Those who can match a fierce imagination with core instructional principles are most likely to succeed.
 Moreover, good instructional designers also challenge learners to use their imagination.
 This can be doneif you ask them to use what they’ve learned to solve new problems.

 According to American psychologist Jerome Bruner, you’re twenty times more likely to remember information if it’s delivered in narrative format.
 This makes storytelling a powerful weapon against The Forgetting Curve.

 Instructional designers recognise that facts and figures alone are not enough.
 If we want information to stick, then we have to weave a narrative pathway throughout all our communications.

 As more and more learning experiences move online, instructional designers need to embrace new characteristics and be prepared to move with the times.

 When used right, technology can facilitate effective learning experiences that have a positive impact on learners, businesses and educational institutions alike.
 For this to happen, however, instructional designers need to be open to embracing new solutions and willing to adapt their own approach.

 10. Concise (When Necessary)

 A recently published study from the Technical University of Denmark suggested that our collective global attention span is narrowing.
 This is in large part due to the volume of information we are presented with on a daily basis.

 11. Visually Minded

 Do you have all the qualities of an effective instructional designer?
 Then you deserve a quality tool.
-Genie is a content authoring tool that makes creating engaging learning experiences easier than ever before.
+Growth Engineering Authoring Tool is a content authoring tool that makes creating engaging learning experiences easier than ever before.
 Try it for yourself by signing up for a free trial today!